 We recognize revenue in accordance with Accounting Standards Codification ("ASC") 606, "Revenue Recognition," when there is persuasive evidence that an arrangement exists, title and risk of loss have passed, delivery has occurred, or the services have been rendered, the sales price is fixed or determinable and collection of the related receivable is reasonably assured.
 Title and risk of loss generally pass to our customers upon delivery, as we have insurance for lost shipments.
 In limited circumstances where either title or risk of loss pass upon destination or acceptance or when collection is not reasonably assured, we defer revenue recognition until such events occur.
 We derive revenues from two primary sources: products and services.
 Product revenue includes the shipment of product according to the agreement with our customers.
 Services include mobile telecommunication services, such as airtime usage, messaging, mapping services and customer support (technical support), installations and consulting.
 A contract may include both product and services.
 Rarely, contracts with customers contain multiple performance obligations.
-For these contracts, the Company accounts for individual performance obligations services are typically estimated based on observable transactions when these services are sold on a standalone basis.
+For these contracts, the Company accounts for individual performance obligations separately if they are distinct.
+The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
+Standalone selling prices are typically estimated based on observable transactions when these services are sold on a standalone basis.

 The Company provides product warranties with varying lengths of time and terms.
 The product warranties are considered to be assurance-type in nature and do not cover anything beyond ensuring that the product is functioning as intended.
 Based on the guidance in ASC 606, assurance-type warranties do not represent separate performance obligations.
-The Company also sells separately-priced maintenance service contracts which qualify as service-type warranties and represent separate performance obligations.
+The Company also sells separately priced maintenance service contracts which qualify as service-type warranties and represent separate performance obligations.
 The Company has historically experienced a low rate of product returns under the warranty program.